Chapter 23

 “Then you had better hurry up,” said Ernest, his expression betraying fear of more than an unfashionable moustache.
 “What do we need to do?”

 “Not much,” said Wilbur, heading to the time viewing room (every home should have one).
 We followed on his heels.
 “At least, as long as this storm lasts.
-We just view the right location and time, and, with any luck, all Steven has to do is touch the screen.”
+We just view the right location and time, just as we did earlier, and, with any luck, all Steven has to do is touch the screen.”

 “That didn’t work before,” I objected.

-“There was no storm here then,” said Yvette, obviously following things better than me.
+“There was no storm here then,” said Yvette, following things better than me.

 Silently, we watched Wilbur tap at the viewer’s keyboard, press panel buttons.
-Thunder and lightning were suddenly joined by heavy rain.
+Outside, thunder and lightning were suddenly joined by heavy rain.

-“Does it matter where you view?”
+“Does it really matter where you view?”
 I asked, uncertainly.
 “Now that Ernest is back.”

-“Perhaps not,” said Wilbur, “but I think it best to play safe.”
+“Perhaps not,” said Wilbur, “but best to stick to what previously had at least some success.”
 He stifled another yawn.
 “I’m setting this up to view the location midway between here and your house, just as when Ernest was returned.”

-“But that’s no good!”
+“That’s no good, either!”
 I cried.
 “It’s kilometres from home.
 What about Yvette?”

 Wilbur and Ernest turned to her, puzzled.

 “My wife!”
 I said.
 “I don’t want her to have to deal with me suddenly disappearing.
-I want to return home at the spot I disappeared.
+I want to return home, where I disappeared.
 In my own bed.”

 “I’m sorry, Steven,” said Wilbur.
 “That’s not possible.
-Here and now, you need to be in the vicinity of the time viewer.
-Even if we could move it, there’s no simple means to power it in a such an isolated location as where you arrived.”
+Here and now, you need to be in the vicinity of the time viewer.”

-“It’s what is possible,” said Wilbur, tapping a final key to bring up a night-vision image of the non-descript paddock viewed for Ernest’s return.
-“It’s what would have happened to you, probably, earlier today when Ernest returned, if only there had then been a storm here.”
+“Doubtless, said Wilbur, tapping a final key to bring up a night-vision image of the non-descript paddock viewed for Ernest’s return.
+“But it’s what would have happened to you earlier today when Ernest returned, if only there had then been a storm here.
+Probably.”

 “I didn’t realise.
-I thought I was going back to when I left.”
+I thought I was going back to when and where I was.”

 “Like what?”
 I said, hopes diminishing.